opensearch-project/OpenSearch/rest-api-spec/README.markdown

 ## Backwards compatibility

-The specification follows the same backward compatibility guarantees as Elasticsearch.
+The specification follows the same backward compatibility guarantees as OpenSearch.

 - Within a Major, additions only.
 - If an item has been documented wrong it should be deprecated instead as removing these might break downstream clients.